The Truth About Fixing Under Eye Bags: It’s Not Just Concealer

 Dark pigmentation → Laser or chemical peel

-Crepey skin → CO2 laser, microneedling, PRP
+Crepey skin → CO2 laser, microneedling, Platelet-Rich Plasma (PRP)

-Thin skin showing veins → PRP, laser
+Thin skin showing veins → Platelet-Rich Plasma (PRP), laser

 Puffiness → Radiofrequency tightening